NcEternal/PACS_Challenge_1/README.md

 ## Parser Functions ##

-The functions already in the `functions/` folder to be used with the parser are:
+The functions already in the `functions/` folder ready to be used with the parser are:

 * `base_function.txt`: $xy + 4x^2 + y^2 + 3x$;